stuycs-gh-classrooms/nxtm-p01-pd10-aidens-team/README.md

 How will you be using arrays in this project?

 1D Array:
--
+- store the bullets.

 2D Array:
-- YOUR ANSWER HERE
+- store the enemies.

 ### Controls